GuillaumeMougeot/biom3d/docs/tuto_cli.md

 The optional `--desc` option here is used to change the name of the configuration file and the model name.
 It is just to make it look nice.

 That's it!
 The preprocessing and training should start.

+> **Warning**: About the file/folder naming, the only constraint is that the images and masks have the exact same name.
+All the folders can have any name with **no space** in it and the parent folder structure does not matter.

+> **Warning**: Constraints on image format:
+* The images and masks must be .tif files or .nii.gz file.
+If using another format then install biom3d from source and edit `biom3d.utils.adaptive_imread` and `biom3d.utils.adaptive_imsave`... or preprocess your images to have the proper format.
+* The images and masks must all have 3 or 4 dimensions: (height, width, depth) or (channel, height, width, depth).
+* Each dimension of each image must be identical to each dimension of the corresponding mask, expect for the channel dimension.
+* Masks values must be either 0 or 1 if stored in (channel, height, width, depth) format, or must be in 0,1,...,N where N is the number of classes.

 Prediction can be run with the aforementioned command (cf. section above).